jessepav/libgdx-wiki-old/Querying-&amp;-configuring-graphics-(monitors,-display-modes,-vsync,-display-cutouts).md

 This will set the window to windowed mode, centering it on the monitor it was on before the call to this method.

+## Querying display cutouts on mobile
+On Android and iOS, displays don't have to be a perfect rectangle but might have cutouts, round edges or overlaying status bars.
+You can query the areas that are not safe to use for your important game content with the `Gdx.graphics.getSafeInsetLeft()`, `Gdx.graphics.getSafeInsetRight()`, `Gdx.graphics.getSafeInsetTop()` and `Gdx.graphics.getSafeInsetBottom()` methods.

 ## Desktop & multi-window API of the LWJGL 3 backend
 Some applications like editors or other desktop-only tools can benefit from multi-window setups.
 The LWJGL 3 backend provides an additional, non-cross-platform API to create multiple windows.